Tausif4171/Ascentra/README.md

 ## 🛠️ Technologies Used

-This project was built using the following technologies:
+This project is being built using the following technologies:

 &nbsp;&nbsp;&nbsp; ⚛️ NextJS